Blog article

 Email verification tools focus on mailbox behavior.
 They try to predict whether an address will bounce.
 Identity verification focuses on whether an address corresponds to a real individual within the target organization.

 The distinction sounds subtle until you need one definitive answer for one high-value contact or account.
+If you want to test that difference on a single address first, use the free email verifier.

 Two different questions